Shane Maloney

-Shane Maloney (born 1953) born in Hamilton, Victoria is a Melbourne author best known as the creator of the Murray Whelan series of crime novels.
+Shane Maloney (born 1953, in Hamilton, Victoria) is a Melbourne author best known as the creator of the Murray Whelan series of crime novels.

 Life and career

 Maloney was educated at Christian Brothers' College, St Kilda (CBC St Kilda).
 He started writing after studying politics and Asian history at the Australian National University.
 He has worked in a wide range of situations, having held the positions of: Director of the Melbourne Comedy Festival (1987-1989), Cultural Director of Melbourne's Olympic bid and swimming pool lifeguard.